Protection aspects of UNHCR activities on behalf of internally displaced persons

 18. Except where they are the result of natural disasters, situations of internal displacement involve either the inability or the unwillingness of the national authorities to ensure effective protection, in particular the right of individuals and even whole communities to remain in safety in their homes.
 The safety and even the survival of the displaced is often threatened by armed conflicts, as well as violations of fundamental rights.
 The internally displaced, or people at risk of displacement, thus often require not only humanitarian assistance but also protection, including both protection against (further) displacement and protection of their human rights while they are displaced and following their return home.

 19. Since they remain within their own country, the internally displaced cannot benefit from the protection accorded to refugees in international law.
 They are in principle entitled to the protection of their own national laws.
 They also benefit from the provisions of international human rights law and, when they are in situations of armed conflict, of international humanitarian law.
 Many of these principles are recognized as binding on all States and de facto authorities as mandatory norms or elements of customary international law as well as, where applicable, as treaty obligations.
 When UNHCR is called upon to extend humanitarian assistance and protection to the internally displaced, it can and does therefore invoke these internationally recognized norms.
 The Office also relies, where possible, on the enforcement by the authorities of the relevant national laws.
-An additional legal basis for protection is often provided by specific formal undertakings made by the authorities concerned, for example as elements of peace settlements, repatriation agreements, Memoranda of Understanding or ad hoc agreements with UNHCR or with other United Nations bodies or international organizations.
+An additional legal basis for protection is often provided by specific formal undertakings made by the authorities concerned, for example as elements of peace settlements, repatriation agreements, Memoranda of Understanding or ad hoc agreements with UNHCR or with other United Nations or international organizations.

 20. An ongoing debate has featured in discussions in international fora concerning the protection needs of the internally displaced, as to whether the existing provisions of international human rights and humanitarian law provide a satisfactory basis for promoting such protection, or whether there are gaps which must be filled for this purpose.
 One argument is that existing legal norms, particularly those contained in international humanitarian law are, whatever their shortcomings, both adequate in theory and the best that can be achieved in the present international context.
-The main problem, it is argued, is not an inadequacy of existing legal principles but failure of Governments, de facto authorities and other parties to conflicts to comply with, or to enforce, those principles.
+The main problems, it is argued, is not an inadequacy of existing legal principles but failure of Governments, de facto authorities and other parties to conflicts to comply with, or to enforce, those principles.

-21. It must be acknowledged that there are potential gaps in the protection provided by both international human rights and international humanitarian law with respect to the internally displaced and persons at risk of displacement.
+21. It must be acknowledged that there are potential gaps in the protections provided by both international human rights and international humanitarian law with respect to the internally displaced and persons at risk of displacement.
 Most provisions of the International Covenant on Civil and Political Rights are subject to derogation in declared public emergencies.
 Although the fundamental rights to life and to freedom from torture cannot be derogated, the right not to be subjected to arbitrary arrest and detention and the right to freedom of movement and residence can be derogated.
 The latter right is moreover generally subject to restrictions "provided by law" on grounds of "public order".
-The protections of humanitarian law are limited to "armed conflicts" involving organized armed groups "under responsible command" but not to other situations of internal disturbances and tensions2 Where applicable, the prohibition of forced movement of civilians in Protocol II 3 also provides for an exception if "imperative military reasons so demand".
+The protections of humanitarian law are limited to "armed conflicts" involving organized armed groups "under responsible command" but not to other situations of internal disturbances and tensions2.
+Where applicable, the prohibition of forced movement of civilians in Protocol II3 also provides for and exception if "imperative military reasons so demand".
 However, although this exception in theory reduces protection against forced displacement, it would undoubtedly be impossible to obtain any practical protection whatsoever without such concessions to the reality of armed conflict.

 22. It is certainly possible to conceive of improvements in the international legal regime applicable with respect to the problem of forced displacement, particularly in situations that do not qualify as "armed conflicts".
 Among the issues that could usefully be addressed in normative terms are the prohibition of forcible displacement, ensuring humanitarian access to those in need of protection and assistance, whether they are in conflict or in non-conflict areas, and measures to ensure the safety of the workers and staff of humanitarian organizations.
-Humanitarian law contains provisions that would merit extension to cover other situations, for example, the provisions of Protocol II prohibiting displacement of the civilian population and prescribing basic humanitarian standards if it occurs4, prohibiting the starvation of civilians as a method of combat 5, providing for the care and protection of children and for other fundamental guarantees6, and providing that humanitarian relief actions "shall be undertaken", with the consent of the Contracting Party concerned, for civilian populations suffering undue hardship.7 In addition, refugee law, beginning with the 1951 Convention relating to the Status of Refugees, has developed specific standards for the treatment of persons who have been displaced, in this case across international frontiers.
+Humanitarian law contains provisions that would merit extension to cover other situations, for example, the provisions of Protocol II prohibiting displacement of the civilian population and prescribing basic humanitarian standards if it occurs4, prohibiting the starvation of civilians as a method of combat5, providing for the care and protection of children and for other fundamental guarantees6, and providing that humanitarian relief actions "shall be undertaken", with the consent of the Contracting Party concerned, for civilian populations suffering undue hardship.7 In addition, refugee law, beginning with the 1951 Convention relating to the Status of Refugees, has developed specific standards for the treatment of persons who have been displaced, in this case across international frontiers.
 Some of the principles of refugee law could be adapted by way of analogy, invoking the corresponding principles of human rights law, to promote the protection of the internally displaced.
 The principle of non-refoulement, for example, is more explicit and focused than the human right to liberty of movement and freedom of residence as formulated in Article 12 of the International Covenant on Civil and Political Rights.

 23. The absence of a single body of principles and norms specifically for the protection of the internally displaced, equivalent to international refugee law, has also been mentioned as a deficiency in the present legal situation.
-It should be noted, however, that refugees have been granted a particular status because they are foreigners who do not enjoy the protection of any Government.
+If should be noted, however, that refugees have been granted a particular status because they are foreigners who do not enjoy the protection of any Government.
 Internally displaced persons, as nationals within their own country, require above all respect for and enforcement by the authorities of their rights as full citizens, including the right to liberty of movement and freedom of residence, whether in the place from which they were displaced or elsewhere.
-A specific legal status different from their fellow citizens would perhaps not be to their advantage.
+A specific legal status different from the fellow citizens would perhaps not be to their advantage.
 On the other hand, codification of legal protections against displacement as well as of remedies and protections for persons who have suffered displacement, including the right if they so wished to return to their homes, could be of value.
-UNHCR therefore considers that the proposal made by the Representative of the Secretary-General on internally displaced persons for the compilation of existing rules and norms, the drafting of a code of conduct comprising guiding principles to govern the treatment of internally displaced persons, and the possible preparation of an international declaration (E/CN.4/1993/35, para.
-284), should be pursued.
+UNHCR therefore considers that the proposal made by the Representative of the Secretary-General on internally displaced persons for the compilation of existing rules and norms, the drafting of a code of conduct comprising guiding principles to govern the treatment of internally displaced persons, and the possible preparation of an international declaration (E/CN.4/1993/35, para.284), should be pursued.
 The Office is prepared to contribute to such an exercise.

-24. While the further development of international legal norms against forcible displacement and for the protection of the displaced, building on the protection already provided by international human rights and humanitarian law, would be most welcome, it must be recognized that the most serious problems with respect to the protection of persons who are either displaced or threatened with displacement in their own country result not from an absence or deficiency of legal norms but from the failure of the parties concerned to respect and to enforce those norms, and, even more fundamentally, from the failure of warring parties, and of the international community as a whole, to achieve a peaceful resolution of the murderous conflicts that are the major cause of forced displacement.
+24. While the further development of international legal norms against forcible displacement and for the protection of the displaced, building on the protection already provided by international human rights and humanitarian law, would be most welcome, it must be recognized that the most serious problems with respect to the protection of persons who are either displaced or threatened with displacement in their own country result not from an absence or deficiency or legal norms but from the failure of the parties concerned to respect and to enforce those norms, and, even more fundamentally, from the failure of warring parties, and of the international community as a whole, to achieve a peaceful resolution of the murderous conflicts that are the major cause of forced displacement.
 Any effective legal system must include both norms of conduct and some mechanism to ensure their observance or enforcement.
 The existing international mechanisms for ensuring observance of human rights principles and of humanitarian law are clearly not fully adequate to the task.

 25. Humanitarian assistance and protection for the internally displaced, like international protection for refugees, require the cooperation of the States directly concerned.
 As for refugees, international presence and humanitarian access are indispensable.
 Wherever the consent and cooperation of the relevant authorities have been forthcoming, the absence of any single legal instrument specifically addressing the problems of the displaced and the theoretical gaps in the legal protections available have not prevented humanitarian access and action.
 Where the consent of the parties is not given, legal provisions by themselves cannot secure effective access.
 While international legal norms have strong persuasive power and moral authority, and national laws and signed agreements are valuable practical protection tools, humanitarian access and protection depend in practice on the ability and political will of the international community to persuade States to accept and to discharge their responsibility for the welfare and safety of all the people within their territory, whether they be refugees, returnees, the displaced, or people who have never left home.

 26. It should be noted that, in practice, meeting the protection needs of the internally displaced and those at risk of displacement and promoting solutions is not only, and often not even primarily, a question of legal norms and remedies.
 In many situations in which UNHCR is involved on behalf of the internally displaced, returnees and refugees, practical protection is provided first of all by and through the local community, through a complex social network including family, clan, village or tribe.
 The role of state institutions, including legal institutions, is often secondary.
 In these and other situations, protection and solutions for the displaced, as well as for refugees, require the reconciliation of different groups within the society.
-Promoting respect for human rights in such circumstances is a task that must be accomplished primarily at the "grass roots" level, through the restoration of links among people in their own communities.
+Promoting respect for human rights in such circumstances is a task that must be accomplished primarily at the "grass roots" level, through the restoration of inks among people in their own communities.
 In some programmes in favour of the internally displaced, UNHCR field staff have played such a grass roots protection role by helping to mediate disputes and dispel distrust at the level of returnee communities.